 - Ref.
 109B: Imperial War Museums (IWM) catalogue number MH 24809: "The gun battery at la Pernelle after air and naval bombardment.
 The 'Bernhard' antenna of the adjacent radio navigational station can be seen at the road junction, top left."

 - Ref.
 109C: Imperial War Museums (IWM) catalogue number MH 24856: "Oblique aerial of the radio navigational station at la Pernelle under air bombardment.
 The 'Bernhard' antenna can be seen middle right, and in the right foreground is the destroyed gun battery"

 - Ref.
-110: "The Century of Radar - from Christian Hülsemeyer to Shuttle Radar Topography Mission", Wolfgang Holpp, German Radar Symposium, Bonn, 2002; 2004 update, 27 pp. [pdf] The German version of this article is here. [pdf]
+110: p.
+9 in "The Century of Radar - from Christian Hülsemeyer to Shuttle Radar Topography Mission", Wolfgang Holpp, German Radar Symposium, Bonn, 2002; 2004 update, 27 pp. [pdf] The German version of this article is here. [pdf]

 - Ref.
 111: "La vierge célébrée à la Butte", in "L'Union Ardennais" (newspaper), 21 August 2008